 Jurisdiction

-Jurisdiction applies to behaviors that take place on a PPSC campus, at PPSC sponsored events, and may also apply to off-campus and online behavior when the Title IX/EO Coordinator determines that the off-campus or online behavior affects a substantial PPSC interest.
+Jurisdiction applies to behaviors that take place on a CCCS campus or site, at CCCS sponsored events, and may also apply to off-campus and online behavior when the Title IX/EO Coordinator determines that the off-campus or online behavior affects a substantial CCCS interest

 Sexual Misconduct